rdeioris/LuaMachine/Tutorials/SimpleDialogueSystem.md

 return character
 ```

+You should get somethng very similar: (note syntax highlight ;)

 Now build the TalkingCharacter Graph to load and execute the CodeAsset on BeginPlay event and to call the character:begin_play function (note the colon syntactic sugar to allow the Lua vm to automatically includes a 'self' variable mapped to the LuaComponent, more on this later)

+Drag the TalkingCharacter blueprint to the Level and hit Play.

+If all goes well you should get a 'Hello World' message on screen.

 ## More Unreal Engine events with Lua

-Time to implement overlaping events.

-Add a new collision sphere that will trigger lua whenever something overlaps it
+Time to implement overlaping events for the sphere collider as well as a custom 'Speak' event that will be triggered by the player when wanting to talk to a specific 'TalkingCharacter'

 ```lua
 local character = {}